-Dark green leafy vegetables are considered to be superfoods or powerhouse foods and are good for diabetes due to many factors, one of which is their low GI (4).
+Dark green leafy vegetables are considered to be superfoods or powerhouse foods.
+Due to having a low glycemic index, they are good for patients with diabetes.
+(4).

 Spinach pH value can be anywhere from 5.38 making it acidic, to 7.18 making it alkaline or basic.

-The pH values can change depending on the growing conditions and processing methods of the greens.
+The pH values can change depending on the greens’ growing conditions and processing methods.

 The PRAL (potential renal acid load) value is another way of looking at the acidity of the foods, based on how much acid is produced in the organism from the given food.